violin-suzutsuki/LinoriaLib/Documentation.md

 # Page 1: Setting Up

 ### Booting The Library:
-##### Like Any Other UI, To Make A Script, u need To Put The Library Up!
+##### Like Any Other UI, To Make A Script, u need To Boot The Library Up!
 So Let's Do that!
 ```lua
 local repo = 'https://raw.githubusercontent.com/violin-suzutsuki/LinoriaLib/main/'